Checking engineering calculations is a big part of every engineer’s work. Because even the best of the best engineers make mistakes.

 “Checking Engineering Calculations” wrap up

-Checking engineering calculations is a critical part of engineering.
-It’s why we have such little failures in designs today.
-Even with how advanced designs have become.
+Checking calculations is a critical part of engineering.
+It’s why we have such few failures in designs today.
+This is despite the high volume of design engineers crank out.

 What do you think is the best way to check engineering calculations?
 How often do you check your calculations?